lheapcs/docs/pages/custom-connectors/07-triggers.md

 }
 ```

-The settings for an Accounts the Account Id lookup would look something like this:
+The settings for the Account Id lookup would look something like this:

 | Property | Value | Usage |
 | --- | --- | --- |